odentools/vm-signage/README.md

     $ sudo shutdown -r now

-### Add the webhook on GitHub
+### 4. Add Webhook on GitHub

-To auto updating signage when any your any repository was pushed, please register the following settings on the "Webhook" section of "Settings - Webhooks & Services" page of the repository on GitHub.
+To auto updating signage when any your any repository was pushed, please register the following settings on the "Webhook" section of "Settings - Webhooks & Services" page of the forked repository on GitHub.

 * Payload URL: https://example.heroku.com/github-webhook-receiver
 * Content type: application/json